-- i) The first line of the .DAT file must be a header row identifying the field names. - ii) The .DAT file must use the following default delimiters:
+- i) The first line of the .DAT file must be a header row identifying the field names. - ii) The .DAT file must use the default delimiters (see Table 1) - iii) Date fields should be provided in the format: mm/dd/yyyy - iv) All attachments should sequentially follow the parent document/email.